-What Could Go Wrong: The implications of publishing prices online that are not rationally aligned to the many unique factors that drive price are huge: you run the risk of losing business when prices are too high and leaving money on the table when they are too low.
+What Could Go Wrong: The implications of publishing prices online that are not rationally aligned to the many unique factors that drive price are huge: you run the risk of losing business when prices are too high and smaller profit margins when they are too low.
 Or worse, it can leave customers frustrated and dissatisfied when they have to call in for the prices they expect.

 How AI Helps: By calculating price elasticity at the micro-market level, you can seamlessly integrate customer- and segment-specific prices, even for products they’ve never purchased, that are optimized to business goals directly into your eCommerce system.